rubyonjets/dynomite/README.md

 [![BoltOps Badge](https://img.boltops.com/boltops/badges/boltops-badge.png)](https://www.boltops.com)

+A DynamoDB ORM that is ActiveModel compatible.

 NOTE: Am looking for maintainers to help with this gem.
 Send me an email!
-Also [dynamoid](https://github.com/Dynamoid/dynamoid) seems like a good option that should be considered delegating to or straight using.
-Learning on delegation so we can have better default behavior for a DynamoDB model layer for Jets.

-A simple wrapper library to make DynamoDB usage a little more friendly.
-The modeling is ActiveRecord-ish but not exactly because DynamoDB is a different type of database.
-Examples below explain it best:

 ## Jets Docs